 How Some People in Abusive Relationships Found Comfort, Freedom Through Infidelity

+Infidelity can sometimes enable people to gain the self-esteem they may have lost as a result of being in an abusive relationship — even empowering them to leave their abusive partners.

 Infidelity has a bad reputation.
-The word conjures up images of one’s partner whispering sweet nothings into the ears of lovers as they lie in bed, alone – agonizing the loss of love and absence of company in their life, while watching raindrops trickle down window panes.
+The word conjures up images of one’s partner whispering sweet nothings into the ears of lovers as they lie in bed, alone – agonizing over the loss of love and absence of company in their life, while watching raindrops trickle down window panes.
 In essence, we perceive the person being cheated upon as a kind of “victim.”
 But that may not necessarily be the case always.

 When the straying partner is the one enduring abuse — physical, emotional, or both – it becomes difficult to deem their infidelity a moral corruption.
 “I felt trapped in my relationship — it was suffocating and extremely taxing mentally and physically,” Hetal, 22, who was stuck in an emotionally and sexually abusive relationship decided to cheat on her partner, says.
 She decided to cheat on him with her ex-boyfriend.
 “Being with my ex again felt comforting and familiar because we had dated for a long time,” she says.

-One may, however, be compelled to ask, “Why would one continue to endure abuse, and even cheat, rather than just dumping their partner?”
-Also, many would, perhaps, argue that the ethics around monogamy still require one to break up with their partner before establishing a sexual — or even romantic — dynamic with another.
+One may, however, be compelled to ask, “Why would they continue to endure abuse, and even cheat, rather than just dumping their partner?”
+Perhaps, many would, also, argue that the ethics around monogamy still require one to break up with their partner before establishing a sexual — or even romantic — dynamic with another.

 But what these reactions don’t take into account is that people in abusive relationships don’t often realize they’re being subjected to abuse – especially when the abuse is emotional.
 First, people are inherently resistant to the idea that the person they love might not be the right person for them, leading them to rationalize harmful patterns of behavior.
 Moreover, even if one is able to recognize that they’re being subjected to abuse, leaving isn’t easy — besides financial and cultural constraints, there may also be a severe deficit of self-esteem plaguing the survivor.
 Individuals who engage in emotional abuse often gaslight their partners, jeopardizing their self-esteem and convincing them they don’t deserve any better.